 In 1998, the section from the Southern Expressway to the Thorn Run Road Interchange was repaved and improved.

 On October 17, 2005, US Senator Rick Santorum and US Representative Melissa Hart made an announcement at Pittsburgh International Airport that has been years in coming.
-By January 1, 2009, the Interstate 376 designation will be extended and signed on this expressway, replacing the PA 60 designation which will likely be truncated at the US 22/US 30 interchange.
-Improvements to the associated expressways such as the cloverleaf at Steubenville Pike and the designation change were included in the "Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users" highway reauthorization bill passed two months earlier.
-Cost for the extension is estimated at $80 million to bring the expressways to Interstate Standards, but doesn't have to be completed for 25 years and certainly not by the target date of New Year's Day 2009.
+The Interstate 376 designation would be extended and signed on this expressway, replacing the PA 60 designation which was truncated at the US 22/US 30 interchange.
+Improvements to the associated expressways and the designation change were included in the "Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users" highway reauthorization bill passed two months earlier.
+Cost for the extension was estimated at $80 million to bring the expressways to Interstate Standards, but doesn't have to be completed for 25 years and was certainly not by the target date of New Year's Day 2009.

 Due to construction of the US Airways flight operations center and development along Cherrington Parkway, the Ewing Road interchange needed an upgrade to facilitate the increased traffic.
 The first phase was installing new traffic signals and expansion of the eastern side of the interchange.
 A roundabout, the first to be built in Allegheny County in years, was selected as the remedy for the western side of the interchange.
 On June 27, 2011 at 11 AM, the eastbound on-/off- ramps closed for construction and reopened October 31 when the $950,000 project was completed.